timoschick/pet/README.md

 ## 💬 Usage

-The code in this repository currently supports 3 different training modes (supervised, unsupervised and PET) and 4 different tasks (Yelp Reviews, AG's News, Yahoo Questions and MNLI).
+The code in this repository currently supports 4 different training modes (supervised, unsupervised, PET and iPET) and 4 different tasks (Yelp Reviews, AG's News, Yahoo Questions and MNLI).
 For details, please refer to [the original paper](https://arxiv.org/abs/2001.07676).

 ### Supervised Training and Evaluation